WC5E/Warcraft-5e-Conversion/Manual of Monsters, Main File.md

 >
 > ***Tremor (Recharge 6).*** The clefthoof stomps with extreme force, causing the ground within 10 ft. from it to become difficult terrain.
 Each creature in the area must make a DC 15 Dexterity saving throw or take 16 (2d10 + 5) bludgeoning damage and fall prone.
 A successful save results in half damage and no other effect.

+The **clefthoof** is a large and hairy beast, whose namesake hooves quake the ground as it moves.
+It wards off attackers with hardened ridges along its back, and with a massive horn set atop its snout.

+It is native to Draenor, where it keeps together in large herds for protection, migrating with the seasons between Nagrand and Gorgrond.
+These great migrations are the source of tremors and dust storms alike, for the sheer size of the clefthooves and their herds alike.

 <div class='footnote'>APP.
 A: MISCELLANEOUS CREATURES </div>